gencay/vscode-chatgpt/README.md

 - Edit and resend a previous prompt
 - Copy, insert or create new file from the code, ChatGPT is suggesting right into your editor.

+## License

+> If you are developing completely another extension and release it to the public, make sure you follow this.

+This project is released under ISC License - See root License for details.
+Copyright notice and the respective permission notices must appear in all copies.

 ## How to build and run

 - Clone the repository to your local machine